WaifuForever/WaifuForever/README.md

 </div>

 ## 🔭 I’m currently working on ...
-- Studying IPFS, Solidity, Haskell and how to use cardano/plutus environment.
+- Studying React Native and Flutter, dusting off a little.
-- Studying Grpc and microservices.
+- Studying React with Tailwind and some other stuff.
-- Studying React with Tailwind and some other stuff (I am nailing it 🔥🔥).
+- Working on two projects that might get me a job.
 - Working to get Java below 20%.